 Cooking with the Countess in Venice should be at the top of your Venice to-do list.
 A full day spent shopping Rialto markets, doing a Veneto wine tasting, and cooking and eating in the home of Countess Enrica Rocca could just become the most memorable thing you do in Venice.

 “Is there anything we should know beforehand about the cooking course?” we asked our host Enrica Rocca.
 “Yes, you need to cancel your dinner reservation after the class!”
 Done.
 When you’re about to spend a day cooking with the Countess in Venice, you do as you’re told.

 If you read our earlier post on eating in Venice, you’d know that we’re pretty keen to disprove the view that Venice doesn’t have any good food.
 Someone who is also dedicated full-time to busting that myth is Enrica Rocca, otherwise known as ‘the cooking countess’.

 Enrica started running cooking classes to make a living when, as she admits, she didn’t even know ten recipes.
 She quickly learned.
-Enrica now runs cooking classes from her Dorsoduro home unlike any others we’ve ever done.
-That’s a compliment.
+Enrica now runs cooking classes from her Dorsoduro home unlike any we’ve ever done before.
+And that’s a compliment.

 We meet Enrica and three other participants students at the Rialto Bridge and after some quick introductions head to a local café where Enrica tells us a little about her course and what we should expect.